 Phone number: (985) 893-5520.

 Offerings: No pre-cut trees available.
 Either you cut it or they will.
-Carolina Cypress, Murray Cypress, and and Virginia Pine.
+Leyland Cypress, Carolina Sapphire, and Blue Ice.
+Cash or check only.

 Christmas Tree Farms in Washington Parish